-- 1. Every club has a development plan with a clear focus on the key priorities for that club - 2.
+- Every club has a development plan with a clear focus on the key priorities for that club - 2.
 Dedicated support resources coordinated through each Provincial Union assigned to each club providing practical solutions/advice/ tools to club officers/officials - 3.
-Club membership base: - Player retention adult playing members retained or growing - New members club membership up by 10% Club volunteers recruited - and retained Club volunteers feel supported - and appreciated
+Club membership base: - Player retention adult playing members retained or growing - New members club membership up by 10% - Club volunteers recruited and retained - Club volunteers feel supported and appreciated - 4.
+Two new coaching courses developed and delivered - 5.
+Online coaching platform operational - 6.
+Coach Developer workforce in place across our club network - 7.
+20% increase in the number of qualified coaches across the club network

-- Developing a clear model that identifies and recognises best-practice in all areas of club life - Appointing dedicated personnel to support clubs across Provincial Unions - · Providing support services, resources and tools to ensure each club is supported in their development journey - · Creating 'club roadmaps' tailored for each club that clearly identifies each clubs' priorities to become more sustainable - · Developing volunteers (coaches, officials, groundsmen, administrators) at club level through targeted supports - Working with Provincial Unions and clubs to build 'club clusters' to provide structured cricket opportunities for female players around Ireland
+- Developing a clear model that identifies and recognises best-practice in all areas of club life - Appointing dedicated personnel to support clubs across Provincial Unions - Providing support services, resources and tools to ensure each club is supported in their development journey - Creating 'club roadmaps' tailored for each club that clearly identifies each clubs' priorities to become more sustainable - Developing volunteers (coaches, officials, groundsmen, administrators) at club level through targeted supports - Working with Provincial Unions and clubs to build 'club clusters' to provide structured cricket opportunities for female players around Ireland